alihdev/easy-print-js/README.md

 ## ⚡ Quick Usage

-> You can also use a bundler like Vite, Webpack, or import it in any framework.
+> You can use this package in plain HTML/JS or any framework like Vue, React, Angular, etc.

 ---